Sustainability & Responsibility

 Why don’t we use all natural dyes?

-It’s good to remember that the terms natural and organic don’t necessarily mean healthy and non-toxic.
-Natural dyes sound like they would obviously be better for the environment and your health, but unfortunately it’s more complicated, particularly for getting those fun bright colors we love.
-Natural dyes often require harsh and/or toxic chemicals to bond them to fiber.
-Also, some natural dyes contain elements like tin and chromium, and since these dyes aren’t as waterfast and are less permanent that means these chemicals can be more easily liberated.
+We keep in mind that the terms natural and organic don’t necessarily mean healthy and non-toxic.
+Natural dyes sound like they would obviously be better for the environment and your health, and they can be, but unfortunately it’s more complicated, particularly for getting those fun bright colors we all love.
+Some natural dyes require harsh or toxic chemicals to bond them to fiber.
+Also, some natural dyes contain hazardous elements like tin and chromium, and since these dyes aren’t as waterfast and are less permanent that means these chemicals can be more easily liberated.
 (That makes natural dyes a concern for some chemically sensitive people.)
-These chemicals can also be a very real contamination concern for wastewater and runoff.
+Some of these chemicals are a real contamination concern for wastewater and runoff.
 There are some great indie dyers using gentle and simple natural dyeing methods to create beautiful soft tonal solids and we hope to explore that ourselves soon!
-For now, and especially for crisp dye patterns and bright colors, we’d prefer to leave the natural dyeing to the well-equipped big dye-houses... at least until we discover some better methods.

 The wilderness that has come to us from the eternity of the past we have the boldness to project into the eternity of the future.